T & G Mutual Life Assurance Building

-T & G Mutual Life Assurance Building is a heritage-listed office building at 45 Hunter Street, Newcastle, City of Newcastle, New South Wales, Australia.
-It was added to the New South Wales State Heritage Register on 2 April 1999.
+T & G Mutual Life Assurance Building is a heritage-listed office building at 45 Hunter Street, Newcastle, New South Wales, Australia.

 History

-The building was built in 1923 for McIlwraith McEacharn Line Pty Ltd and named Scottish House.
+The building was built in 1923 for McIlwraith, McEacharn & Company and named Scottish House.
 It was designed by Spain and Cosh and built by contractors Stuart Brothers.
 The cost of the building and land amounted to approximately £100,000.

 In 1935, it was bought by the T & G Mutual Life Assurance Society for approximately £90,000, in what was then the biggest sale of any single freehold property in Newcastle.

 In the early 1990s, the building was known as Hunter House.

 Description

 The T & G Building is a seven-storey rendered brick building in the English Renaissance style with a corner tower.
 It originally consisted of five storeys with a basement, with an additional two floors added after the building was bought by T & G.

 Heritage listing

 T & G Mutual Life Assurance Building was listed on the New South Wales State Heritage Register on 2 April 1999.